TeenaHS/Recipe/README.md

 ```

 In case, If you want to run the application directly from IDE.
 Import the project to your favorite IDE as 'Existing maven project'.
 Select project from the IDE and run it as java application.
 Don't forget to update maven.
 I have configured the port to 8085 in properties.
 So the application can be accessed by `http://localhost:8085`

 Enter username and password in application.properties

 Application is then ready to run.

-TableScripts for the database can be found in resources folder with the name Recipedb.txt
+TableScripts for the database can be found in resources folder with the name Recipe_tablescript.txt

 Swagger is integrated for easy access of API.
 It can be accessed via : `http://localhost:8085/swagger-ui/index.html`
 The "Try it out" function on the swagger-ui page can be used to invoke the endpoints.